-The Mature area stretches across northeastern British Columbia through southwest Saskatchewan and into the states of Montana, North Dakota and Wyoming in the north western United States.
-These assets produce over 25% of the Group's North American production and, while vitally important, they are not the focal point of the Group's capital investment programme.
-In total, the Group's properties in this area span approximately 2.5 million gross (1.8 million net) acres, of which 1.1 million net acres are non-producing and approximately 690,000 net acres are producing.
+The Mature area stretches from north eastern British Columbia through southwest Saskatchewan and into the states of Montana, North Dakota and Wyoming in the north western United States.
+These assets produce over 30% of the Group's North American production.
+In total, the Group's properties in this area span approximately 3.0 million gross (1.9 million net) acres, of which 1.1 million net acres are non-producing and approximately 744,000 net acres are producing.
 The Group's operated natural gas production facilities in the Mature area consist of gas-processing plants at East Crossfield, Sousa, Chinchaga and Whitecourt.
 The Group's low pressure gas-gathering systems and field compression stations are connected to processing infrastructure operated by both itself and other operators.
 There are central, multi-well oil batteries at southern Alberta with significant non-operated oil production in southwest Saskatchewan, while the oil production in the United States is generally connected by pipeline to major oil transmission systems from single or multi-well batteries.
+The Mature Area production averaged 33,779 boe/d in 2015.